ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on tasks adults do out of obligation.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the performance of responsibility.

 ---